AJamesPhillips/monitor_actuator/README.md

 ## TODO

+- [ ] Add streaming of multiple data to same plotly graph
-Handle and recover from the following error:
+- [ ] Handle and recover from the following error:

     Traceback (most recent call last):
       File "/usr/lib/python3.4/runpy.py", line 170, in _run_module_as_main